wellsr2miamioh/225-lab3-2/README.md

 # Lab3-2
 A simple HTML page to build for a CI/CD pipeline Example.

-Deployment is to ClusterIP.
+Deployment is to #ClusterIP with Ingress#.
 This assignment adds Slack Buid Status.